 You must use Ultrium cleaning cartridges with HP StorageWorks Ultrium tape drives, as other cleaning cartridges will not load and run.
 We recommend the HP Ultrium universal cleaning cartridge (see table 3).
-Unlike some earlier Generation 1 Ultrium cleaning cartridges, the orange-colored Ultrium universal cleaning cartridge is designed to work with any Ultrium-compliant drive.
-Do not use other format cartridges in your tape drive and do not use Ultrium cartridges in other format tape drives.
+Unlike some earlier Ultrium cleaning cartridges, the orange-colored HP Ultrium universal cleaning cartridge is designed to work with any Ultrium drive.

-Type of cartridge Recommended cartridge Other options Cleaning cartridge C7978A (Orange) HP Ultrium 1 cartridge C7979A (Blue).
-Do not use other Ultrium 1 (IBM/Seagate) cartridges.
+Type of cartridge Recommended cartridge Other options Cleaning cartridge C7978A (Orange) HP Ultrium cleaning cartridge C7979A (Blue).
+Do not use Ultrium 1 cartridges from other manufacturers.